How to eat fewer animal products, now that you have found out that there is no good reason at all to consume them?

 I highly invite you to read my first post, which is quite short, on my first reflection on why I should think more about where my food comes from and question animal products: https://thinkmoveeat.wordpress.com/2015/03/31/no-more-bacon/

 If you are wondering why it can be healthier to consume less animal products and wish to know more about it, there are multiple channels of information on the three main reasons to consider eating less meat/dairy/egg: it is better for the environment, for our own health, and for the animals.
-Here are a few interesting sources that can help you learn more about it:
+Plus, I think it’s pretty gross to eat dead animals.
+There are tons of sources out there to get further information about the health issues caused by a diet that is filled with meat and animal products, and the health benefits of eating less of those, as well as on the environmental issues around animal agriculture and livestock, and on the bad treatment of animals and the conditions they live in in actual day over-consumption of animal products, and more.
+Here are a few interesting sources that can help you learn more about all of it:

-- Many more scientific articles and ethics books that you can find on the internet as well as almost any library or bookstore!
+- There are many scientific articles and ethics books that challenge meat and dairy consumption and goes deep into the environmental and health effects of today’s consumption habits, most of which you can easily find on the internet as well as almost any library or bookstore!

 Tip 1- It’s a PROCESS: take your TIME, don’t transition overnight.